GwydionWilliams/personal-site/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I'm a PhD student at the UCL Institute of Cognitive Neuroscience in the Action & Body Lab.
+For my PhD, I'm looking into how we as humans organise behaviour hierarchically and how we manage conflict between rewards present at different hierarchical levels.
+For example, consider that I might want to become vegetarian for the sake of the climate, but that I enjoy a good burger.
+How do I resolve the conflict between the tastiness of a burger (low-level outcome of a single action) and my carbon footprint should I eat many of them (high-level outcome following many actions)?
+To answer this and related other questions I use a combination of gamified experiments and computational modelling.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Research aside, I'm interested in (and worried about) humane applications of technology.
+I'm particularly interested in how I might be able to apply my knowledge and experience to build technology that helps people reach their goals.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.